mpvosseller/aws-web-pub/README.md

 - This tool generates temporary files in a directory called `aws-web-pub.out`.
 You should add this to `.gitignore`
 - Due to [CloudFront limitations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudfront-distribution-viewercertificate.html#cfn-cloudfront-distribution-viewercertificate-acmcertificatearn) the website will always be hosted in the `us-east-1` AWS region.
-- If you using [AWS named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) you can pass a `--profile` option
+- If you are using [AWS named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) you can pass a `--profile` option
 - By default most AWS Accounts can generate just 20 ACM certficates per year.
 If you plan on destroying sites frequently you should [manually generate a certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) and use the `certificateArn` to prevent hitting this limit.
 Alternatively you can also ask AWS support to increase your [ACM "Imported certificates in last 365 days"](https://console.aws.amazon.com/servicequotas/home?#!/services/acm/quotas/L-3808DC70) quota limit.